-- Stir in all the remaining ingredients, cover and bring to a boil.
+- Stir in the both, spices, corn, beans (pureed and whole) and chicken.
+Cover and bring to a boil.
 Reduce heat to simmer and cook until corn and beans are tender and the chicken is heated through, about 8-10 minutes.

 Some people love leftovers while others cringe at the very idea.
 I happen to be a leftover lover.
 A delicious meal with a fraction of the work, um yes please!
 In my mind what’s even better than a no hassle dinner of leftovers is turning those leftovers into something entirely new and delicious.
 Think shepherd’s pie with leftover mashed potatoes (remind me to give you that recipe, it’s one of my families favorites), pea soup with leftover glazed ham or ice cream with leftover egg nog.
 Yum!

 I’ve already told you that one of my all-time favorite meals is roasted chicken, but with warm weather (finally) upon us I’d much rather crank up the grill than the oven.
 Thankfully my husband received a “beer can chicken” rack last Father’s Day and has recently started putting it to good use.
 Have you ever cooked chicken this way?
 It’s ridiculously good and strikingly easy, especially if you have a rack.
 Anyway back to the leftovers— we made and enjoyed a beer can chicken last Sunday and ended up with a container of leftover meat after dinner.
 Chicken salad, chicken soup, chicken a la king… nope Chicken Tetrazzini.